 Team players in this BEST INSTANT POT SHRIMP RECIPE:

 - Shrimp – You could use fresh shrimp or thawed frozen ones.
 Frozen shrimp is such a convenience!
 I always have them stocked in my freezer.
 They are so quick to thaw and cooks in no time.
 I prefer shrimp with tails on for this recipe, since the shrimp is cooked along with the pasta it adds additional flavor.
 You could totally use shrimp with no tails.
-The shrimp when cooked in the Instant pot gets so tender like this another Instant pot Shrimp Fried Rice or Garlic Butter Shrimp and Rice in Instant Pot recipe.
+The shrimp when cooked in the Instant pot gets so tender like this another Instant pot Shrimp Fried Rice or Shrimp and Rice recipe.
 I totally love shrimp recipe in pressure cooker.

 - Marinara sauce – Use your favorite brand.
 I have always loved Prego, tomato basil and garlic (this is not a sponsored post) and use only that sauce for all my recipes and the flavor is A-H-M-A-Z-I-N-G!
 Have you heard of pasta pizza?
 Any leftover pasta with tomato sauce can be made into a delicious Leftover Pasta Pizza